arkency/posts/posts/2012-12-03-why-we-dont-use-orm.md

 ---
-title: "Why we don't use ORM"
 created_at: 2012-12-03 11:25:59 +0100
 publish: true
 author: 'Jan Filipowski'
 newsletter: arkency_form
 tags: [ 'ruby', 'storage', 'ddd', 'orm' ]
 ---

+# Why we don't use ORM

 You've probably already read that [we don't use Rails](http://blog.arkency.com/2012/11/not-rails/) or any other framework to build [chillout.io](http://chillout.io).
 Having that said I must add we neither use ORM.